 SCHBUSMG 772 LEGAL ASPECTS OF EDUCATION 3 Units

-Legal information is presented in nontechnical language to educational practitioners on all facets of school operations, including the liability of school districts and employees, school fund and indebtedness, administration, pupil governance, retirement benefits, and employment relations.
+Legal information is presented in nontechnical language to educational practitioners on all facets of school operations, including the liability of school districts and employees, school funding and indebtedness, administration, pupil governance, retirement benefits, and employment relations.

 SCHBUSMG 774 SCHOOL BUDGETING AND FINANCIAL PLANNING 3 Units

-Budgeting and Financial Reporting is designed for administrators and other school personnel who desire to learn the conceptual and practical aspects of budgeting and financial planning; inventory control; purchasing; capital project planning and debt service management.
+Budgeting and Financial Planning is designed for administrators and other school personnel who desire to learn the conceptual and practical aspects of budgeting and financial planning; inventory control; purchasing; capital project planning and debt service management.